reduxframework/docs/docs/core-fields/raw.md

 ## Example Config with PHP Output

-Sometimes you want to do more than just a flat file with raw, and acutally output the results of some PHP code.
+Sometimes you want to do more than just a flat file with raw, and actually output the results of some PHP code.
 You can easily do that with this approach.

 ```php